- I need help using ARTstor for my classes. Where should I go?

 I want to use an image of something in Cornell's Rare and Manuscript Collections.
 Can I find the image online, and do I need to ask permission to use it?

 The Division of Rare and Manuscript Collections (RMC) maintains an online collection of images.
 You may also request digitization of material from RMC, subject to curatorial approval.
-For more information on RMC's reproduction services and to submit an online request form, click here.
+Visit RMC's reproduction services for more information about ordering images.
 For permission requests, please contact the Permissions Coordinator at RMC.

 I need to prepare a PowerPoint presentation using high-quality images.
 What resources are available to me?

 Cornell University Library maintains many image databases, which are available in ARTstor and the Library's Digital Collections portal.
 ARTstor includes presentation tools that allow you to export your presentation to PowerPoint.
 Faculty, staff, and other Cornell affiliates who have a need for special account privileges for instruction, research and development may gain access to the presentation tools by emailing a request to VR Help.
 Select "image database help" as the type of help you need, and include in the "description" field, "ARTstor Instructor Password Request" and indicate if you are faculty, staff, or other Cornell affiliate.

 I've heard that ARTstor has its own presentation software called OIV.
 Where can I get a copy of this?

 Members of the Cornell community may download the OIV from the ARTstor website.
 You must first register with your current Cornell University email address to indicate that you are a member of the Cornell community in order to use all of ARTstor’s features, including the OIV.

 I want to publish an image I found in a database owned by Cornell.
 Am I allowed to do this?
 Who can help with copyright-related questions?